Annabelle Smith - trauma counsellor (PTSD, abuse), Reg MBACP

-Hi sometimes life doesn't go as planned and for whatever reason you may feel the need to look at any issues you have going on with someone outside of your family/friends.
-I am an integrative counsellor working in an ethical and confidential way.
-Being integrative means I am able to offer person-centred, psychodynamic and CBT in varying amounts depending on what it is you bring, as one size rarely fits all.
+Hi sometimes life doesn't go as planned and you have decided it's time for change.
+I could be the counsellor for you!
+I am integrative, which means I am able to offer person-centred, psychodynamic and CBT in varying amounts depending on what it is you bring, as one size rarely fits all.
 I believe strongly we all have the ability to change and counselling can provide us with the means to do that so you can go on a live the life you deserve.

 I have a special interest in anxiety, depression and trauma and explore what is going on for you at your own pace.
 I will be alongside you to enable you to move to a better place that works for you, so facilitating change.
 I also offer and work with the survivor to thriver programme for sexual/emotional/ physical abuse.

 Message me and we can arrange a brief call or chat to check out what it is you are looking for and what I can offer you.
 We can then arrange an initial session in whichever area and whatever time suits you.
 I look forward to hearing from you.